-In this Python tutorial, we learn about Multithreading in Python language: how to create a thread, start a thread, pass arguments to a thread, check if thread is alive, get thread name, and how to create multiple threads.
+In this Python tutorial, we learn about multithreading in Python using the threading module.
+You will see how to create and start a thread, pass arguments to a thread function, check whether a thread is alive, name threads, wait for threads with join(), and decide when Python threads are the right choice.

-We shall look into a simple example to threading module, and then go in detail of working with threads.
+We shall look into a simple example using the threading module, and then go into the important thread operations one by one.

 Note : The following examples are worked on environment with Python3 installed.